eclipse-sw360/sw360.website/content/en/docs/Deployment/_index.md

 {{< figure src="/sw360/img/sw360screenshots/deploy74/9.png" >}}

-Finally, sice Liferay 7.4 some of the bundled modules need to be activated:
+Finally, since Liferay 7.4 some of the bundled modules need to be activated:

 * jquery
 * font awesome